fayimora/basic-scala-project.g8/README.md

-This is a [giter8](https://github.com/n8han/giter8) template for generating a new scala project.
-It comes bundled with:
+This is a [giter8](https://github.com/n8han/giter8) template for a new scala project.
+Including:
 * `main` and `test` source directories
 * [ScalaTest](http://www.scalatest.org/)
 * [Scalacheck](http://www.scalacheck.org/)